Changissnz/selfinterest/README.md

 factored into the workings of this shared media.
 In the realm of decision-making, there exists transformative processes to turn truth or falsity into objective and perhaps fiction into underlying truth of principle into cause.
-Even when the solution is associated with the highest statistical marks of quality, the solution may not be the one that fits the problem; in practices of the natural sciences, this is demonstrated very frequently in medical treatment, where the treatment fails the benchmark to be categorized as a cure yet is still used only to prolong suffering, or when the "cure" is not officially recognized as such because the body of evidence for it is scarce and not from established authorities in the field of health, not very surprising since biology is stochastic in the available choices of axioms for operation and cause of biological life seldom originates as product from human engineering.
+Even when the solution is associated with the highest statistical marks of quality, the solution for problem may not be the one that fits the problem case; in practices of the natural sciences, this is demonstrated very frequently in medical treatment, where the treatment fails the benchmark to be categorized as a cure yet is still used only to prolong suffering, or when the "cure" is not officially recognized as such because the body of evidence for it is scarce and not from established authorities in the field of health, not very surprising since biology is stochastic in the available choices of axioms for operation (permutatorial) and cause of biological life seldom originates as product from human engineering.